PrairieLearn/PrairieLearn/docs/elements.md

 When setting a parameter, use PrairieLearn's built in `pl.to_json()` on the DataFrame to display.
 Note that there are multiple serialization options for Pandas DataFrames.
 Encoding a DataFrame `df` by setting `pl.to_json(df, df_encoding_version=2)` allows for missing and date time values whereas `pl.to_json(df, df_encoding_version=1)` (default) does not.
 However, `df_encoding_version=1` has support for complex numbers, while `df_encoding_version=2` does not.

+Note that some Python types may not be serialized correctly in the code provided to reconstruct the DataFrame.

 #### Example implementations

 - [element/dataframe]